More Than 20 Years Of Serving Colorado Families And Businesses In Times Of Need

 Designating beneficiaries of pay-on-death accounts in Colorado

 Prior law required that accounts with POD designations naming two or more beneficiaries must be paid to the surviving beneficiaries in equal shares.
-The account owner could not legally designate different proportions to each beneficiary.
+The account owner could not legally designate different proportions for each beneficiary.

 The new law provides that funds may be distributed to the beneficiaries in the proportions specified in the written designation kept on file in the records of the financial institution.
 If no proportions are specified, the funds are evenly divided between the beneficiaries.